Lasse-numerous/Refrigeration_Cycle_Calculator/README.md

 - Install the dev requirements with `pip install -r requirements-dev.txt`
 - Run `numerous deploy -o your-org-slug`.
-You can find your org slug by running `numerous orgarnization list` after you have signed up for free on numerous.com.
+You can find your org slug by running `numerous orgarnization list` after you have signed up for free on numerous.com. can find your org slug by running `numerous orgarnization list` after you have signed up for free on numerous.com.